visibilityspots/puppet-pakiti/README.md

+# Puppet pakiti

-= A puppet-module which configures the pakiti service (http://pakiti.sourceforge.net) =
+A puppet-module which configures the pakiti service (http://pakiti.sourceforge.net)

 The pakiti packages needs to be uploaded to an avaible repository so the machines can install them

-= Tested on centos 6.5.=
+## Tested on centos 6.5

-= Needs a mysql database =
+## Needs a mysql database

 you could use for example: